Colorado man freed early from prison, then ICE detains him

 In preparation for his release, his name was run through the Criminal Justice Information Service, and it was discovered he was wanted by the Immigration and Customs Enforcement.

-CNN has reached out ICE for comment.
+CNN has reached out to ICE for comment.

+"We just have to wait," his wife, Jasmine Lima-Marin, told CNN affiliate KDVR.